 Account provided by retired CDR James Glendenning.

 Four months after Christian's disappearance concerns began when his name, physical description, and detailed list of his personal belongings appeared in the Russian newspaper PRAVDA.
-The PRAVDA article was written by Viktor V. Sharapov, a Russian journalist who was a known KGB agent and later went on to be a General in the KGB.
+The PRAVDA article was written by Viktor V. Sharapov, a Russian journalist who was a known KGB agent and later went on to be a General-Major in the KGB.
 Naval Intelligence documents place Sharapov at the crash site 10 days after it occurred.
 In 1997 U.S. team members from JCSD interviewed Sharapov about his visits to various crash sites.
 He told them he kept photos and notes as a journalist and had turned everything over to the PRAVDA archives.
-He then informed the U.S. team members that he had chronicled most of his crash site and P.O.W. interviews in three books he had written.
-David Christian is mentioned by full name in two of his three books.
-Also mentioned in the books is David Christian's VA-23 Black Knight's squadron insignia -- which the book suggests was taken from the wing and fuselage and placed on display in Hanoi's Central Military Museum.
-The VA-23 Black Knight's squadron is mentioned throughout all three of Sharapov's books.
+He then informed the U.S. team members that he had chronicled most of his crash site visits and P.O.W. interviews in three books he had written.
+David Christian's full name and capture account is in two of his three books.
+Also mentioned in the books is David Christian's VA-23 Black Knight's squadron insignia -- which the book suggests was taken from the wing and fuselage and placed on display in Hanoi's Central Military Museum with a score counter over it.
 A May 8, 1986, CIA Directorate of Intelligence report gives a detailed profile of Viktor Sharapov and lists him as one of the five top Russian intelligence advisors to President Gorbachev and KGB leader Yuri Andropov.

 Two years after Christian's disappearance, a classified document was hand-delivered to the Christian family by the Naval Intelligence Command which suggested Christian did survive.
 During this visit, Navy Captain Williams relayed its sensitive nature and asked that its information be held in the strictest of confidence.
 Captain Williams would not leave this document with the Christian.
 It was kept classified until March 21, 2024, when it was finally released due to a Congressional Inquiry conducted by Senator John Fetterman's office.